csaye/coding-challenges/README.md

 ## BinaryDecimal

-Takes a binary number as a string and prints the integer representation of that binary number.
+Returns the decimal representation of a given binary string.

 ## DecimalBinary

-Takes an integer input from the console and prints the binary representation of that integer.
+Returns the binary representation of a given decimal.

 ## Factorial